Silverasdf/blurimageproject2023/README.md

 You do not have to do this, as there are a lot of extra libraries in this environment, but I know that running in this environment works.

+For all data, assume that you need class folders.
+There may be some fine-tuning to do for the different classification problems, but this is the general idea.

 From here, you can follow the usages of the different folders.
 Note different things such as directories that may need to be changed in programs.

 ## Folders

-Config: Contains a template for a config file for the different programs
+config: Contains a template for a config file for the different programs

 src: Contains the source code for the different programs

 Analysis: Contains Code I ran for the plots

+weather_CLIP: This is mainly just "icing on the cake" that uses the CLIP Zero-Shot method to classify images based on the weather.
+This is not part of the main project, but I had extra time at the end of the internship, so I figured I would also add this here.

 ## src